-Our Board recommends that you vote your shares "FOR" the election of each of the nine (9) nominees for director, "FOR" the ratification of EisnerAmper LLP as independent registered public accountants of the Company for its fiscal year ending December 31, 2018, "FOR" approval of the Tonix Pharmaceuticals Holding Corp.
-2018 Stock Incentive Plan; and "FOR" approval of the Tonix Pharmaceuticals Holding Corp.
-2018 Employee Stock Purchase Plan.
+Our Board recommends that you vote your shares 'FOR" the election of each of the seven (7) nominees for director, "FOR" the ratification of EisnerAmper LLP as independent registered public accountants of the Company for its fiscal year ending December 31, 2020, "FOR" approval of the Tonix Pharmaceuticals Holding Corp.
+Amended and Restated 2020 Stock Incentive Plan; "FOR" approval of the Tonix Pharmaceuticals Holding Corp.
+2020 Employee Stock Purchase Plan; and "FOR" approval of any adjournment of the 2020 Annual Meeting, if necessary or appropriate, to transact such other business as may properly come before the meeting and all adjournments and postponements thereof.
 Unless you provide other instructions on your proxy card, the persons named as proxy holders on the proxy card will vote in accordance with the recommendations of the Board as set forth in this Proxy Statement.